 This material is presented with enough detail to give general information about the area during the first phase of a spill response.
 During an actual incident, more information about resources at risk will be available from the Environmental Unit (EU) in the Planning Section.

 Note: specific resource concerns related to areas that already have designated protection strategies may be found in the “Resources At Risk” column of the matrix describing the individual strategies.

 The information provided in this section can be used in:

-- Assisting the Environmental Unit (EU) and Operations in developing ad hoc response strategies.
+- Assisting the EU and Operations in developing ad hoc response strategies.

 - Providing background information for personnel involved in media presentations and public outreach during a spill incident.

 Natural Resources at Risk – Summary

 This area contains a wide variety of aquatic, riparian, and upland habitats that support a complex diversity of wildlife including birds, mammals, fish, and amphibians.
 Due to their life histories and/or behaviors, some of these species are unlikely to be directly oiled during a spill incident but may be disturbed by other operations such as cleanup, reconnaissance, or fire suppression activities.
 Some of the bird species are resident throughout the year, but many others seasonally migrate outside the basin.
 A number of the species found in this area are classified as threatened or endangered under the Federal Endangered Species Act or Washington State guidelines.

 Federal and State Threatened, Endangered, and Sensitive species that may occur within this area, at some time of the year, include: